wso2-attic/puppet-modules/modules/wso2am/README.md

 Copy the following files to their corresponding locations.

-1. WSO2 API Manager distribution (v1.10.0) to `<PUPPET_HOME>/modules/wso2am/files`
+1. WSO2 API Manager distribution (1.10.0 or 1.9.1) to `<PUPPET_HOME>/modules/wso2am/files`
 2. JDK 1.7_80 distribution to `<PUPPET_HOME>/modules/wso2base/files`

 ## Running WSO2 API Manager in the `default` profile
 No changes to Hiera data are required to run the `default` profile.
 Copy the above mentioned files to their corresponding locations and apply the Puppet Modules.

 ## Running WSO2 API Manager with clustering in specific profiles
 Hiera data sets matching the distributed profiles of WSO2 API Manager (`api-store`, `api-publisher`, `api-key-manager`, `gateway-manager`) are shipped with clustering related configuration already enabled.
 Therefore, only a few changes are needed to setup a distributed deployment.
-For more details refer the [WSO2 API Manager 1.10.0](https://docs.wso2.com/display/CLUSTER44x/Clustering+API+Manager+1.10.0) and [WSO2 API Manager 1.10.0](https://docs.wso2.com/display/CLUSTER44x/Clustering+API+Manager) clustering guides.
+For more details refer the [WSO2 API Manager 1.10.0](https://docs.wso2.com/display/CLUSTER44x/Clustering+API+Manager+1.10.0) and [WSO2 API Manager 1.9.1](https://docs.wso2.com/display/CLUSTER420/Clustering+API+Manager) clustering guides.

 1. If the Clustering Membership Scheme is `WKA`, add the Well Known Address list.